 5.2 Take account of projected uptake as well as reach.

 Economic evaluations will need to understand issues of uptake, reach and retention of the intervention, as these will be central factors in any projection of benefit.
 Consideration will also need to be given to the effects of interventions around those immediately engaged, including effects on wider social networks.
+For example, given the typically high development costs of a DBCI, the cost-effectiveness can depend critically on getting a large number of users.
+Economic evaluations need to be able to draw on evidence as to the likely uptake of a DBCI to assess this, which may include costs incurred in promoting the DBCI to help drive uptake.

 5.3.
 Select a modelling framework appropriate for the complexity of the projections.